Einstein metrics, their moduli spaces and stability: The moduli space of Einstein metrics

 \begin{definition}[Einstein deformation] Let $g\in\Met_1$ be an Einstein metric.
 An \emph{Einstein deformation} of $g$ is a smooth curve of Einstein metrics $(g_t)$ in $\Met_1$ with $g_0=g$.
 It is called \emph{nontrivial} if the metrics $g_t$ do not all represent the same class in $\EMod\subset\Met_1/\Diff$. \end{definition}

-As a consequence of the Aubin--Calabi--Yau theorems, plenty of examples of nontrivial deformations of negative or Ricci-flat Einstein metrics are known (see Sections~\ref{sec:parallelspinor}--\ref{sec:ke}).
+Results in complex geometry guarantee the existence of many examples of nontrivial curves of Kähler--Einstein metrics from deformations of the complex structure.
+Near a negative or Ricci-flat Kähler--Einstein metric, the Aubin--Calabi--Yau theorems guarantee the existence of a Kähler--Einstein metric compatible with a given complex structure \cite[\S11]{besse}; in the positive case, this works if the underlying complex manifold is $K$-polystable, due to the resolution of the Donaldson--Tian--Yau conjecture \cite{CDS,Tian15}.
+In dimension four, this condition is equivalent to the vanishing of the Futaki invariant \cite{Tian90}.

+Leveraging the connection between Sasaki--Einstein and Kähler--Einstein manifolds, several authors \cite{BGK05,CS19,LST24} have recently shown the existence of high-dimensional families of Sasaki--Einstein structures on various homotopy spheres, as well as Sasaki--Einstein deformations of toric 3-Sasaki $7$-manifolds \cite{Coe17}.
 For (noncompact) solvmanifolds, high-dimensional families of Einstein metrics with negative sectional curvature have been constructed by Heber \cite{Heber}.

-The positive scalar curvature case seems more mysterious.
-Leveraging the connection between Sasaki--Einstein and Kähler--Einstein manifolds as well as tools from complex algebraic geometry, several authors \cite{BGK05,CS19,LST24} have recently shown the existence of high-dimensional families of Sasaki--Einstein structures on various homotopy spheres, as well as Sasaki--Einstein deformations of toric 3-Sasaki $7$-manifolds \cite{Coe17}.

 Given an \emph{Einstein deformation} of $g$, that is, a smooth curve of Einstein metrics $(g_t)$ in $\Met_1$ with $g_0=g$, its first order jet $h=\dot g_0$ will satisfy the linearized Einstein equation